ttt733/nn-evolution-jax/tutorial.md

     return jnp.squeeze(scaled_noise)
 ```

-Now, you might think we're ready to go, with a "for _ in range(max_epochs):" - but remember, JAX doesn't like for loops.
+Now, you might think we're ready to go, with a `for _ in range(max_epochs):` - but remember, JAX doesn't like for loops.
 Specifically, it doesn't like things that conditionally change the flow of a program.
 It wants to know what it'll be doing on the GPUs ahead of time, so it doesn't have to ask the CPU if it should still be doing them every iteration.

-Fortunately, JAX provides a scan function that allows us to do the same sort of thing.
+Fortunately, JAX provides a [scan](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) function that allows us to do the same sort of thing.
 I won't get into it too much, as their docs already explain it, but scan can operate a lot like a reduce function.
 It takes a function and an array of data, and it iterates over the array, passing its value and maintaining some "carry" value between calls.
 We'll use that carry value to keep track of our network's parameters, and we'll iterate over the RNG seed we want to use for each epoch.
 And all of what I just explained gets summed up in a couple lines of code.
 ```
 rng = jax.random.split(rng, epochs)
 flat_params, _ = jax.lax.scan(run_epoch, flat_params, rng)